Computing Periods of Hypersurfaces: Introduction

 \subsection{Finding the differential equations}

 Classically, a differential equation satisfied by a period function is called a \emph{Picard--Fuchs equation}.
 In more recent incarnations, it is also referred to as a \emph{Gauss--Manin connection}.
-The Picard--Fuchs equations are central to geometry as well as mathematical physics \cite{cox-katz--mirror}.
-On the arithmetic side, let us refer the interested reader to one of the landmark papers \cite{katz-70}.
-From a computational viewpoint, finding differential equations satisfied by integrals of functions is a heavily studied subject \cite{chyzak-00,koutschan-10}.
-In particular, Lairez \cite{lairez--periods} has dedicated software which can compute the Picard--Fuchs equations of rational integrals.
+The Picard--Fuchs equations are central to geometry as well as mathematical physics~\cite{cox-katz--mirror}.
+For a perspective from the side of arithmetic geometry, let us refer the interested reader to the landmark paper~\cite{katz-70}.
+From a computational viewpoint, finding differential equations satisfied by integrals of functions is a heavily studied subject~\cite{chyzak-00,koutschan-10}.
+In particular, Lairez~\cite{lairez--periods} has dedicated software which can compute the Picard--Fuchs equations of rational integrals.

 We will now sketch how the Picard--Fuchs equation for $\sigma(t)$ is found.
 Denote the differentiation by $t$ operator with $\del_t$.
 The standard observation here is that we can differentiate under the integral sign: